 OSG partners with campuses across the US, including Campus Cyberinfrastructure (CC*) awardees, to help them share their resources at a regional and national level.
 The campuses actively contributing CC*-funded resources are shown in the map below; every month, we are working to help more awardees contribute:

 Campus Cyberinfrastructure (CC star) award recipients provide a tremendous value to the OSG in support of scientific research.
-In 2020, these campuses contributed over 292 millon core hours to researchers using distributed high throughput computing (dHTC).
-These campus cyberinfrastructures supported over 186 scientific research projects in fields of study such as medical sciences, evolutionary sciences, biostatistics, physics and many more.
+In the past year, nineteen campuses contributed over 349 millon core hours to researchers using distributed high throughput computing (dHTC).
+(August 2020 - July 2021) These campus cyberinfrastructures supported over 236 scientific research projects in fields of study such as medical sciences, evolutionary sciences, biostatistics, physics and many more.
 This campus support thoughout the United States contributed to the advancement of science and to researchers both on and off their campuses.
 The project reseach supported by these contributions include (among many others):

 - COVID-19 research